safiyyahb/safiyyahb/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 I'm a neuroscience clinical researcher at Stanford University.
 My interest lies in using brain imaging tools (fMRI & fNIRS) to investigate clinical disorders.
 My hope is that this information will be used to improve clinical interventions and treatments.
-I am looking for roles in which I can utilize my research and administrative abilities to carry out user research, data collection and research operations.
+I am looking for roles in which I can utilize my research and administrative abilities to carry out user research and research operations.

 <div style="position: absolute; bottom: 7px; font-size: 8px">